 With the built-in video editor, you can do some basic edits on the video.
 This will be beneficial if you are cropping inside the video, adding your signature and things like that.
 You can investigate them yourself to see if they are of any use to you.

-To do this, just highlight the video you want to edit and clicking the "Edit" image button on the toolbar, then you'll be presented with a window where you can do trimming, cropping, deinterlacing adjustment and adding watermark or special features to your file.
+To do this, just highlight the video you want to edit and clicking the Edit or Trim button on the top toolbar, then you'll be presented with a window where you can do trimming, cropping, deinterlacing adjustment and adding watermark or special features to your file.

-Trim: Click "Trim" button.
-Clip video duration by setting start time and end time to keep the segment you want, or directly drag the slider to the exact point.
+Trim: You can clip video duration by setting start time and end time to keep the segment you want, or directly drag the slider to the exact point.